How to Write in a Card: Tips for Elegant Messages and Error-Free Writing

 Pens and Writing Instruments

 Select pens that ensure legibility and complement your chosen card.
 For most cards, gel pens or fine-tip markers are excellent choices because they offer smooth application without bleeding through delicate pages.
-Black ink is traditional and sharp for formal occasions; however, using colored inks such as blue, green, or even metallic shades can personalize messages further if appropriate to the tone of the event.
-Test your pen on a similar material before writing to confirm it performs well under pressure without smudging or fading.
+Black ink is traditional and sharp for formal occasions; however, using colored inks such as blue, green, or even metallic shades can personalize messages further if appropriate to the tone.
+Test your pen on a similar material before writing to confirm it performs well without smudging or fading.

 Planning Your Message